The idea of sharing equity is a no-brainer. Share schemes are proven to increase productivity and improve retention rates.

-So, why aren’t prospective employees aren't always asking prospective employers whether they offer an employee share scheme?
+So, why aren't applicants asking prospective employers whether they offer an employee share scheme?

 So, if Brits are becoming financially savvy with public stocks and shares, why aren't they asking their employer about private company shares?
 What’s the blocker?

 There are several factors, from a lack of awareness and understanding to being sold on salary alone, which isn’t always the way to go.

-Lack of awareness
+1) Lack of awareness

 Arguably, the crux of it all.
 There’s often a lack of awareness among employees about what an employee share scheme actually is.
 So, let’s start by breaking down this barrier.

 In its simplest terms, an employee share scheme is a way of sharing company ownership with a team, whether that’s the whole team or select key players.